tomduck/pandoc-latex-extensions/README.md

 Pandoc-latex-extensions requires [python], a programming language that comes pre-installed on macOS and linux.
 It is easily installed on Windows -- see [here](https://realpython.com/installing-python/).

-Pandoc-latex-extensions may be installed and upgraded using the shell command
+Pandoc-latex-extensions may be installed using the shell command

-    pip install pandoc-latex-extensions --user --upgrade
+    pip install pandoc-latex-extensions --user

+and upgraded by appending `--upgrade` to the above command.
 Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.<sup>[1](#footnote1)</sup>

+Contributions are welcome.
+Information for developers is given in [DEVELOPERS.md].

 [python]: https://www.python.org/
 [PyPI]: https://pypi.python.org/pypi
-[README.developers]: README.developers
+[DEVELOPERS.md]: DEVELOPERS.md

 Usage